cardano-foundation/CIPs/CIP-0123/README.md

 Depending on the cause of the issue and its severity, alternative remediations might be possible.

 **Scenario 3.1**: if some existing node versions were able to process the block, but others were not, then the chain would continue to grow at a lower chain density.
-SPOs would be encouraged to upgrade (or downgrade) to a suitable node version.
+SPOs would need to be persuaded to upgrade (or downgrade) to a suitable node version that would allow the chain to continue.
 The chain density would then gradually recover to its normal level.
+Other users would need to upgrade (or downgrade) to a version of the node that could follow the full chain.

-**Scenario 3.2**: if no node version was able to process the block and a gap of less than *3k/f* slots existed, then the chain could be rolled back immediately before the bad block was created, and nodes restarted.
+**Scenario 3.2**: if no node version was able to process the block and a gap of less than *3k/f* slots existed, then the chain could be rolled back immediately before the bad block was created, and nodes restarted from this point.
 The chain would then grow as normal, with a small gap around the bad block.
 In this case, care would need to be taken that the rogue transaction was not accidentally reinserted into the chain.
 This might involve clearing node mempools, applying filters on the transaction, or developing and deploying a new node version that rejected the bad block.

-**Scenario 3.3**: an alternative to rolling back would be to develop and deploy a "hot-fix" node that could accept the bad block.
-Nodes would then be able to incorporate the bad block as part of the chain, minting new blocks as usual.
+**Scenario 3.3**: an alternative to rolling back would be to develop and deploy a "hot-fix" node that could accept the bad block, either as an exception, or as new acceptable behaviour.
+Nodes would then be able to incorporate the bad block as part of the chain, minting new blocks as usual, or following the chain.
-In this case, the bad block would persist on-chain indefinitely and future nodes would need to also accept the bad block.
-This approach is best used when the rejected block has behaviour that was unanticipated, but which is benign in nature.
-This approach will leave no abnormal gaps in the chain.
+In this case, the bad block would persist on-chain indefinitely and future nodes would also need to accept the bad block.
+Such an approach is best used when the rejected block has behaviour that was unanticipated, but which is benign in nature.
+This will leave no abnormal gaps in the chain.

 **Scenario 3.4**: if more than *3k/f* slots have passed since the bad block was minted, then it will be necessary to roll back the chain immediately prior to the bad block as in Scenario 3.2, and then proceed as described for Scenario 2.
-As with Scenario 2, this will leave a series of gaps in the chain interspersed with empty blocks.
+As with Scenario 2, this will leave a series of gaps in the chain that are interspersed with empty blocks.

 #### Timing Considerations